 In 2024, India's coal production reached a record high, driven by increased demand from utilities and a government initiative to boost domestic output.
 Total coal production from state-controlled entities like Coal India Limited (CIL), Singareni Collieries Company Limited (SCCL), and privately allocated mines for industrial use amounted to 1.04 billion tons, marking a 7% increase from the previous year.
+This surge reflects India’s strategy to secure supply chains in a volatile global commodity environment.

 CIL's production rose to 785.2 million tons in 2024, up from 756.1 million tons in 2023.
 In contrast, SCCL's output slightly decreased by 4% to 67.12 million tons.
 Notably, production from company-operated mines (captive blocks) designated for direct industrial consumption saw a significant rise, reaching approximately 187 million tons, up from 143.3 million tons the previous year.